EpicAmps/Magnet/README.md

 # 🧲 Magnet
-**Smart Fridge Notes via Email**
+**Smart Fridge Notes via Email & iOS Shortcuts**

 Transform your Samsung Smart Fridge into a family communication hub.
-Send notes directly to your fridge by email - they appear instantly on the fridge screen!
+Send notes directly to your fridge using iOS Shortcuts or email - they appear instantly on the fridge screen with task management, tag filtering, and celebration animations!

 ---

 ## 🎯 How It Works

 **Simple 3-Step Process:**
-1. **Setup:** Visit your fridge's web browser, enter a name (like "Kitchen")
+1. **Setup:** Visit your fridge's web browser, enter your Samsung fridge's name (hint, you gave it a name during the Samsung setup)
-2. **Get Email:** Your fridge gets a unique email address: `incoming.magnet+kitchen@gmail.com`
+2. **Scan QR Code:** QR code appears with custom iOS Shortcut - scan with your phone
-3. **Send Notes:** Email your notes to that address - they appear on the fridge within minutes!
+3. **Add Shortcut:** iOS prompts to add shortcut - tap "Add" and start sharing notes!

 **Universal Compatibility:**
-- ✅ **Any device:** iPhone, Android, computer, tablet
+- ✅ **One-Scan Setup:** QR code installs shortcut directly to your iPhone
-- ✅ **Any app:** Notes, Messages, Gmail, Outlook, etc.
+- ✅ **Direct Processing:** Shortcuts send notes straight to your specific fridge
-- ✅ **Any platform:** iOS, Android, Windows, Mac, Linux
+- ✅ **Rich Features:** Checkboxes, task completion, family tags (`#dad`, `#mom`, `#jess`)
-- ✅ **No apps to install** - just email!
+- ✅ **No apps to install** - just scan and go!

 ---